 Erik Grigoryan participated in and facilitated a number of Armenian-Azerbaijani initiatives, including with the Imagine Center for Conflict Transformation.
 He has a Master’s degree in Conflict Analysis and Resolution and a Bachelor’s degree in Sociology from Yerevan State University.
 His research is focused on the role of mediation in international conflicts.
 Erik’s Master’s thesis is titled “Mediation in Protracted Conflicts: A Comparative Analysis of Cyprus and Karabagh Conflicts.”

-Fidan Huseynli is a civil society activist and active participant of the peace-building initiatives between Armenia and Azerbaijan during the last 10 years.
+Fidan Huseynli is a civil society activist and active participant of the peace-building initiatives between Armenia and Azerbaijan.
 She is a co-founder of the Caucasus Forum for Solidarity and Cooperation, and member of the National Public Council on Resolution of Nagorno-Karabakh conflict and Azerbaijani National Committee on European integration.
 She holds her Bachelor’s and Master’s degree in International Law and International Relations from the Baku State University and her second Master’s degree in the EU International Relations and Diplomacy Studies has been obtained from the College of Europe, Bruges, Belgium.
-She has also participated as a visiting scholar within the fellowship program provided by the Central Asia-Caucasus Institute in the SAIS at the Johns Hopkins University, Washington, DC.

 Gadir Shiraliyev holds an MA degree from Georgetown University, Edmund A. Walsh School of Foreign Service in Eurasian, Russian and East European Studies.
 He studied International Affairs: Middle Eastern Studies at the George Washington University as undergraduate.
 His areas of interest include energy and security issues in the post-Soviet region, Azerbaijani foreign policy, Russian foreign policy and ethnic conflicts in the Caucasus.
 Gadir is a co-founder of the Washington Center for Azerbaijani Studies in Washington, DC.

 Garine Palandjian is a recent graduate of a master’s program in Comparative International Education at Lehigh University.
 During her studies, she focused her research on the Armenian national identity during Soviet and Post-Soviet Armenia.
 She conducted an internship at the United Nations Department of Public Information and NGO Relations in New York for seven months.
 Prior to Lehigh, Garine received her undergraduate degree in Elementary Education and went on to teach for several years in California.
-Recently she was awarded an IREX Individual Advanced Research Opportunity (IARO) fellowship to conduct fieldwork as part of her research on peace education in Armenia.
+She held an IREX Individual Advanced Research Opportunity (IARO) fellowship to conduct fieldwork as part of her research on peace education in Armenia.

 Gegam Bagdasaryan is the Founder and President of the Stepanakert Press Club, the Editor-In-Chief of “The Analyticon” Monthly Journal.